← All health topics

 time-restricted eating

 Confining daily eating to a set window.
-Lowers HbA1c in type-2 diabetes (supported); the insulin-sensitivity benefit is suggestive and appears strongest with earlier eating windows.
+It modestly lowers HbA1c in type-2 diabetes, but calorie-matched trials show the benefit comes mainly from eating less rather than a unique circadian effect; any added insulin-sensitivity edge is suggestive and appears strongest with earlier eating windows.

 The 7 claims about time-restricted eating